Skip to main content

 • Phase 1 Complete: Documentation reorganization

-• Phases 2-3: Nested structure with auto-migration (planned)
+• Phases 2-3: Nested structure migration happening incrementally

 Purpose